Differential treatment of specific nationalities in detention

 Similar to what already noted in Differential treatment of specific nationalities in the procedure, it is to be reported that persons coming from specific countries – and especially Tunisia – are particularly targeted for what concerns detention.
 Tunisia is indeed by far the most represented nationality in CPRs, as well as the Country where most returns are carried out to.

-In 2021, as reported from the Guarantor for the rights of detained persons, 5,147 people – 99% of them men – had been detained in CPRs, roughly 50% out of which (2,520) were actually returned.
-Tunisia is by far the most represented nationality amongst detained migrants and the country with the highest return rate (2,805 out of 5,147 detained migrants are Tunisians and 1,818 out of 2,520 returned migrants are returned to Tunisia).[3]
-As of April 2022, 1,420 migrants had been detained in CPRs, out of which 619 (less than 50%) were returned.
-Tunisia remains the most represented nationality (42%, followed by Egypt, whose nationals represent 13% of detained migrants) and the country where most of the returns (50%) take place.[4]
+In 2022, as reported by the Guarantor for the rights of detained persons, 6,383 people – 99% of them men – had been detained in CPRs, roughly 49% out of which (3,154) were actually returned.
+Tunisia is by far the most represented nationality amongst detained migrants and the country with the highest return rate (3,284 out of 6,383 detained migrants are Tunisians and 2,248 out of 3,154 returned migrants are returned to Tunisia).[3]
+As of March 2023, 1,850 migrants had been detained in CPRs, out of which 805 (less than 44%) were returned.
+Tunisia remains the most represented nationality (43%, followed by Morocco, whose nationals represent 14% of detained migrants) and the country where most of the returns (50%) take place.[4]

 It has been noted how the speed with which returns to Tunisia continue being carried out has led to serious violations of the rights of Tunisian nationals transiting through CPRs, from the violation of the right to be informed about the possibility of applying for asylum, to the practice of not formalising applications for international protection, to, where an application for international protection is finalised, subjecting Tunisian asylum seekers to a fast track procedure.[5]

 In the past, other nationalities have been targeted for detention and repatriation.
 This was the case of Nigeria: in 2017, the Moi issued a circular ordering the emptying of all immigration detention centres (at that time, these were still called CIEs) to make room for Nigerian nationals.[6]
 Record numbers of returns to Nigeria were registered in 2019, with 734 persons returned via 8 charter flights.[7]
-In 2020 and 2021, detention and returns of Nigerian nationals decreased.[8]
+In 2022, 89 Nigerian nationals were repatriated, while as of 31 March 2023, 40 had been repatriated since January 2024, demonstrating a decrease in the number of repatriations to Nigeria.[8]

-For a gender perspective on the topic, see section on Detention of vulnerable applicants.
+For an analysis of the phenomenon from a gender perspective, see section on Detention of vulnerable applicants.

 [2] Ibid.